xecut-me/bioimpeedance/README.md

 Folders 11-99 is for songs you like and think fit in these can be as long as possible, preferably not too annoying (use scripts/nameconverter.sh to suffer less)

+Enumerating files on SD card doesn't work, DFplayer has it's chip name erased, we have to hardcode available names, sorry.
+Also randomness might suck.